Legend of the Greenbacks

 The narrative of what is supposed to have happened seems to fall apart, but how much can history ever be trusted, in a world where history can be distorted enough to have successfully erased the memory of Henry George and what he was saying?

-Whatever Lincoln’s intentions actually were and whatever Greenbacks actually were, Lincoln inspired a whole movement about what he was believed to have been doing with Greenbacks, and who busily penned some banker-damning quotes on Lincoln which are still with us.
+Whatever Lincoln’s intentions actually were and whatever Greenbacks actually were, Lincoln inspired a whole movement about what he was believed to have been doing with Greenbacks, and who busily penned and pinned some banker-damning quotes on Lincoln which are still with us.

 The Greenbackers of the following generation conjured the myth of Lincoln the bank slayer, people like Sarah Emery, who, in 1887, wrote a book with the title Seven Financial Conspiracies Which Have Enslaved the American People